Skip to main content

 The Death of a Martyr

-The sentence of death for both the men came after three unsuccessful appeals, in October.
-They were kept in separate cells, near the gallows in solitary confinement until their death.
-Kanailal was only allowed to meet his brother once before he was hanged and his cellmates the evening before the fateful day.
+The sentence of death for both men came after three unsuccessful appeals in October.
+They were kept in separate cells, near the gallows, in solitary confinement until their death.
+Kanailal was only allowed to meet his brother once before he was hanged, and his cellmates the evening before the fateful day.
 He conveyed his respect to his widowed mother and let his brother know that his battle was over, and he was finally at peace with his fate.
-Dr. Ashutosh Dutta was truly moved by his brother’s unfazed happiness hours before his hanging and he mentions, as do many others, that Kanailal not only looked happy as he faced death, but he had even gained a few pounds in the week leading to his death.
+Dr. Ashutosh Dutta was truly moved by his brother’s unfazed happiness hours before his hanging, and he mentions, as do many others, that Kanailal not only looked happy as he faced death, but he had even gained a few pounds in the week leading to his death.

 The Gallows at Alipore Jail

-When Satyendranath Bose was hanged on 21st November 1908 the British did not make the same mistake as they did with Kanailal.
+When Satyendranath Bose was hanged on 21st November 1908, the British did not make the same mistake as they did with Kanailal.
 In fact, for every other martyr who embraced their death in the gallows of Alipore Jail and Presidency Jail, their bodies were cremated within the jail premises to avoid any publicity.
-This practise too was however later scrutinised as inmates often suggested that many who were tortured to death, or died of disease within jail premises after this incident were thrown into the Tully Nalah overnight from the barracks of the jail, and later provided with an official statement that they had tried to escape.
+This practice, too, was, however, later scrutinised as inmates often suggested that many who were tortured to death, or died of disease within jail premises after this incident, were thrown into the Tully Nalah overnight from the barracks of the jail, and later provided with an official statement that they had tried to escape.
 Even the famous Dinesh Gupta, of the Writer’s attack, was denied a proper cremation ceremony because of the rules laid down after Kanailal’s last journey shook the British Government to its core.

 Satyendranath Bose